Employee engagement survey

 An easy way to measure engagement in your business is through employee engagement surveys.
 They are used to determine if your employees are engaged in their work and give them a forum to express any concerns.
 It is important that you obtain feedback to better your workplace culture.

-In this guide, we’ll explain what employee engagement is, why it is important, and how to conduct surveys on employee engagement.
+In this guide, we’ll explain what an employee engagement survey is, why it's important, and how to conduct surveys on employee engagement.

 Employee engagement is a measure of how invested an employee is in your company’s organizational goals.
 It can be described by the following: